-Green Audit Assessment Team thanks the management of Shri Swami Vivekanad Shikshan Sanstha Kolhapur Sanchit, Padmabhushan Dr. Vasantraodada Patil Mahavidyalaya, Tasgaon for assigning this important work of Green Audit to DS Energy Consultancy and services, Sangli.
+Green Audit Assessment Team thanks the Management of Shri Swami Vivekanand Shikshan Sanstha Kolhapur Sanchalit.
+Padmabhushan Dr. Vasantraodada Patil Mahavidyalaya.
+Tasgaon for assigning this important work of Green Audit to DS Energy Consultancy and services.
+Sangli.
 We appreciate the cooperation to our Team for completion of study.

-Our special thanks are to Principle of college Dr. Milind S. Hujare.
-Head of IQAC Dr. S.S.
-Patil, all head of the departments, teaching and non- teaching staff for giving us necessary inputs to carry out this very vital exercise of Green Audit.
+Our special thanks to Principle of college Dr. Milind S. Hujare, former coordinator IQAC Dr. S. S. Patil, IQAC coordinator Dr. Alaka Inamdar, all head of the departments, teaching and non-teaching staff for giving us necessary inputs to carry out this vital exercise of Green Audit.